eliweir/udacity-fswd-movie-trailers/README.md

 # Movies Trailer Website

 Basic movie trailer website created with Python, in partial fulfilment of the Udacity [Full Stack Web Developer Nanodegree](https://www.udacity.com/course/nd004).
-The `generate_html.py` module is a edit of the [`fresh_tomates.py`](https://github.com/adarsh0806/ud036_StarterCode/blob/master/fresh_tomatoes.py) file provided in the courseware.
+The `generate_html.py` module is a edit of the `fresh_tomatoes.py` file  [provided in the courseware](https://github.com/adarsh0806/ud036_StarterCode/blob/master/fresh_tomatoes.py).
 All other work original, no attribution necessary.

 ## Modules

-`movie_trailers_website.py`
+1. movie_trailers_website.py
 Main module, that imports others as needed.
 Creates a list of movies , then passes the list to an HTML generator module to output static content.

-`media.py`
+2. media.py
 Used by `movie_trailers_website.py` to instantiate movies.

-`generate_html.py`
+3. generate_html.py
 Used by `movie_trailers_website.py` to generate static HTML page from a list of movies.

 ##Usage